What it’s like to be an LGBTQ traveler both at home and abroad.

 Two years ago, while organizing a winter trip to a warm-weather destination, that consideration took Jamaica off the table but gave Costa Rica passing marks.
-While mapping out our honeymoon last year, we did some digging into Cuba’s LGBT scene and felt like the country was welcoming enough for us, but that we shouldn’t be outwardly affectionate in public spaces.
+While mapping out our honeymoon last year, we did some digging into Cuba’s LGBTQ scene and felt like the country was welcoming enough for us, but that we shouldn’t be outwardly affectionate in public spaces.
 No holding hands, no hugging, and definitely no kissing in public, which is a funny thing to plan for when traveling to a country known for its love of PDA—and when you’re on your honeymoon, as we would be.

 The trade-off felt worth it.
 We wanted to see this country, so recently opened to Americans.
 We wanted to travel outside our comfort zones.
 We wanted to soak up music, and culture, and the still-unplugged nature of Cuba.
 We had also planned a post-Cuba week in Miami—what better place to slough off travel-induced closetedness than in one of the capitals of coming out?

 Cuba—like Italy, and Chile, and Bali, and the many other places I’ve traveled to—was just fine.
 We passed through Cienfuegos and Havana easily and without incident.
 In every Airbnb home, our hosts were warm and welcoming.
 But we didn’t hold hands in public, we didn’t go salsa dancing, and we didn’t see any other gay people, outside of the bars.

 Maybe that’s why, nearly a year later, the clearest memory I have of our trip is of the gay bar that we didn’t realize was a gay bar.